ctsrc/cl/README.md

 ## Paul Graham

-pg, as you may know, was one of co-founders of
+pg, as you may know, was one of the co-founders of
 [Y Combinator](http://ycombinator.com/), the first of a new type of startup incubator.
 Prior to that he co-founded [Viaweb](https://en.wikipedia.org/wiki/Viaweb), in 1995.